theRealAph/ScopeLocals/README.md

 limited only by memory.
 To allow us to create large numbers of threads &mdash; potentially millions &mdash; we'll need to make all of the per-thread structures scale well.
 This means that as much state as possible must be shared between threads.

 Thread-local variables, and in particular inheritable thread locals, are a pain point in the design of Loom.
+When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
+This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared.
+Every child thread ends up carrying a copy of its parent's entire set of thread locals, whether the child needs them or not.

+(Note: in current Java it is possible on thread creation to opt out of inheriting any thread-local variables, but that doesn't help if you really need one of them.)

 ## Motivation